evert/evert.github.com/_posts/2023/2023-04-26-oauth2-usability.md

 And for the clients that _do_ support it, you would need to call out that your users' client needs support for RFC8414.

-So while I think the discovery spec is great, and solves real problems it alone cannot solve the OAuth2 usability problem.
+So while I think the discovery spec is great and solves real problems;
+it alone cannot solve the OAuth2 usability problem.

 My proposal